Skip to main content

 The 70% Rule

-A glossary directly addresses these issues.
+A glossary directly addresses every one of these.

 Business Impact